Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: A priori estimates and Theorem

+where $B$ is a fixed, symmetric positive semidefinite matrix, and $\varphi(x)$ is periodic, with period domain $\Omega$, and satisfies $\varphi(0)=0$.

-Lemma \ref{highEstimatesLem} and the Legendre transform give the required statement about the positivity and a priori bounds for $g$.
-It remains to show a priori bounds on the bundle curvature, i.e. on $F$.
-To obtain these we use the well-known reduction of the dHYM equation to complex Monge-Amp\`ere equation in the case of a complex surface (see e.g. \cite{collinsXie}).
+We will use the well-known reduction of the dHYM equation to complex Monge-Amp\`ere equation in the case of a complex surface (see e.g. \cite{collinsXie}).
 As in the proof of Lemma \ref{detEstimate}, we write the dHYM equation as

 We consider a general equation of the form

 for some choice of constants $c_i$.
 This is of course

 Recall we have $\sin(\hth ) < 0$, $\cos(\hth ) > 0$.
 Then choosing